Thermal Emission of Gravitational Waves from Weak to Strong Coupling

-This qualitative agreement between the strong coupling and $\lambda=1.85$ computations is, in fact, the result of two different contributions.
-On the one hand, the thermal source $\eta$ at the peak position is larger for the perturbative result than for the strong coupling calculation, as it may be inferred from inspection of Fig.~\ref{fig:production-rate-figure} and Fig.~\ref{fig:spectrum-comparison-gray}.
-On the other hand, the effective number of degrees of freedom are reduced at strong coupling.
+This qualitative agreement between the strong coupling and $\lambda=1.8$ computations is, in fact, the result of two different contributions.
+On the one hand, the thermal source $\hat\eta$ at the peak position is larger for the perturbative result than for the strong coupling calculation, as it may be inferred from inspection of Fig.~\ref{fig:production-rate-figure} and Fig.~\ref{fig:spectrum-comparison-gray}.
+On the other hand, the effective number of degrees of freedom is reduced at strong coupling.
 This enhances the strong coupling spectrum since, at equal temperature, the smaller number of degrees of freedom slows the expansion and leads to a smaller dilution of the signal.

-To isolate the effect of the microscopic emission rate, in the lower panel of Fig.~\ref{fig:spectrum-comparison}. we have scaled-out the number of degrees of freedom from both the frequency and the magnitude of the spectrum.
-By doing this scaling, the final spectra become a red-shift of the thermal spectrum of Fig.~\ref{fig:production-rate-figure} and Fig.~\ref{fig:spectrum-comparison-gray} together with a reduction of the amplitude common to all calulations.
-After this scaling, the extrapolated $\lambda=1.8$ result is no longer a good approximation to the strong coupling results.
-However, after the degrees of freedom are factored out we find a surprising semi-quantitative agreement between the strong coupling result and the perturbative extrapolation to $\lambda=0.5$.
-Note that this value marks a limit of applicability of the perturbative analysis, since at this value the Debye mass is not separated from the T scale.
+To isolate the effect of the microscopic emission rate, in the lower panel of Fig.~\ref{fig:spectrum-comparison} we have scaled-out the number of degrees of freedom from both the frequency and the magnitude of the spectrum.
+By doing this scaling, the final spectra become a redshift of the thermal spectra of Fig.~\ref{fig:production-rate-figure} and Fig.~\ref{fig:spectrum-comparison-gray} together with a reduction of the amplitude common to all calculations.
+After this scaling, the extrapolated $\lambda=1.8$ result is no longer a good approximation to the strong coupling result.
+However, after the degrees of freedom are factored out, we find a surprising semi-quantitative agreement between the strong coupling result and the perturbative extrapolation to $\lambda=0.5$.
+Note that this value marks a limit of applicability of the perturbative analysis, since beyond this value the Debye mass is not separated from the $T$ scale.
 This means that $\lambda=0.5$ may be used as a good predictor of the strong coupling limit, at least in a static thermal system.